jimkinsey/due-soldi/content/blog/books-2016.md

 3: Hotel by Joanna Walsh
 ---
-The best entry yet in the Object, Objects series, this one combines the examination of a specific topic (Hotels) with something more personal as the author's relationship breaks down.
+The best entry yet in the [Objects Lessons](http://objectsobjectsobjects.com/ "Official Object Lessons site") series, this one combines the examination of a specific topic (Hotels) with something more personal as the author's relationship breaks down.
 Some great insights and excellent writing, Joanna Walsh is another author I will be looking for more to read from.

 4: "Rommel?"
 "Gunner who?" by Spike Milligan
 ---